Mykhailo Kotsiubynsky: Writings

+At the age of 12, young Mykhailo fell in love with a 16-year-old girl, and in order to attract her attention, he decided to become a "great man", and for this began to read books with special zeal.
+Under the influence of works by Taras Shevchenko and Marko Vovchok he developed the desire to become a writer.

+Kotsiubynsky started his literary activities in the genre of ethnographic realism, influenced by Ivan Nechuy-Levytsky and populist ideas.
+Starting with the late 1890s, however, he started evolving into one of Ukraine's most prominent modernist writers.

 After the Russian Revolution of 1905, Kotsiubynsky could be more openly critical of the Russian tsarist regime, which can be seen in Vin ide (Ukrainian: Він іде) and Smikh (Ukrainian: Сміх), both from 1906, and Persona grata from 1907.
 Fata Morgana, in two parts from 1904 and 1910, is probably his best-known work.
 Here he describes the typical social conflicts in the life of the Ukrainian village.
+Kotsiubynsky's work for the first time in Ukrainian literature engaged in deep study of psychology and included elements of impressionism, expressionism, neorealism and other literary trends of the time.

 About twenty novels were published during Kotsiubynsky's life.
 Several of them have been translated into other European languages.

 English translations

 English translations of Mykhaylo Kotsyubynsky’s works include: